 Carrots, among other vegetables, could in fact help you see in the dark, according to recent research carried out by Optical Express.

-As part of ‘Veganuary’, more Brits than ever will bring in the new decade with a move towards veganism, and the trend may not only benefit our waistlines but also our eyesight.
+More Brits than ever are making a move towards veganism, and the trend may not only benefit our waistlines but also our eyesight.

-In 2019, the numbers of people signing up for Veganuary nearly doubled, increasing from 168,000 to 250,000* in just one year.
+In 2019, the numbers of people signing up for the popular annual January challenge,Veganuary, nearly doubled increasing from 168,000 to 250,000* in just one year.
 Over one percent of the population now declare themselves vegan.

 Increased awareness of environmental and health risks associated with consuming animal-based products has led to many choosing to adopt a vegan lifestyle.
 Our research has revealed that this plant-based diet does more than keep off the pounds.